yuanzhongqiao/ai-interview-platform/README.md

 <p align="center">
   Design an interview in plain language.
 Share a link.
-Deep OS 's AI conducts the conversation —<br/>
+DeepInterviewer OS 's AI conducts the conversation —<br/>
   asking questions, probing with follow-ups, and generating detailed analysis when the session ends.
 </p>